Shell plc: 21st century

 In November 2004, following a period of turmoil caused by the revelation that Shell had been overstating its oil reserves, it was announced that the Shell Group would move to a single capital structure, creating a new parent company to be named Royal Dutch Shell plc, with its primary listing on the LSE, a secondary listing on Euronext Amsterdam, its headquarters and tax residency in The Hague, Netherlands and its registered office in London.
 The company was already incorporated in 2002 as Forthdeal Limited, a shelf corporation incorporated by Swift Incorporations Limited and Instant Companies Limited, both based in Bristol.
 The unification was completed on 20 July 2005 and the original owners delisted their companies from the respective exchanges.

-On 20 July 2005, The "Shell" Transport and Trading Company plc was delisted from the LSE, changing its name to The Shell Transport and Trading Company Limited whereas Royal Dutch Petroleum Company was delisted from the New York Stock Exchange on 18 November 2005.
+On 20 July 2005, the "Shell" Transport and Trading Company plc was delisted from the LSE, changing its name to the Shell Transport and Trading Company Limited whereas Royal Dutch Petroleum Company was delisted from the New York Stock Exchange on 18 November 2005.
 The shares of the company were issued at a 60/40 advantage for the shareholders of Royal Dutch in line with the original ownership of the Shell Group.
+The nearly century-old partnership between Royal Dutch Petroleum Company (incorporated in the Netherlands) and the "Shell" Transport and Trading Company plc (incorporated in the United Kingdom) was dissolved.
+This unification eliminated the previous parent structure and created a single, new holding company incorporated in the United Kingdom: Royal Dutch Shell plc.

 During the 2009 Iraqi oil services contracts tender, a consortium led by Shell (45%) and which included Petronas (30%) was awarded a production contract for the "Majnoon field" in the south of Iraq, which contains an estimated 12.6 Goilbbl of oil.
 The "West Qurna 1 field" production contract was awarded to a consortium led by ExxonMobil (60%) and included Shell (15%).

 In February 2010, Shell and Cosan formed a 50:50 joint-venture, Raízen, comprising all of Cosan's Brazilian ethanol, energy generation, fuel distribution and sugar activities, and all of Shell's Brazilian retail fuel and aviation distribution businesses.
 In March 2010, Shell announced the sale of some of its assets, including its liquefied petroleum gas (LPG) business, to meet the cost of a planned $28bn capital spending programme.
 Shell invited buyers to submit indicative bids, due by 22 March, with a plan to raise $2–3bn from the sale.
 In June 2010, Shell agreed to acquire all the business of East Resources for a cash consideration of $4.7 billion.
 The transaction included East Resources' tight gas fields.